jlleongarcia/jlleongarcia/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=jalcocert&label=Profile%20views&color=0e75b6&style=flat" alt="jalcocert" /> </p>

-- 🔭 I’m currently working on **TG BOT downloads - python**

-- 🤝 I’m looking for help with **AI kart circuit** - a Python AI model that given any track circuit, it will find the fastest path to the finish line
+- 🤝 I’m looking for help with **AI kart circuit** - a Python AI model that given any track circuit, it will find the fastest path to the finish line.

-- 📝 I regularly update the content on github pages, feeding them with the results of the analysis included in my public repositories.
-The main one (done in wordpress) from where you can jump to any of them by category is <a href="https://JAlcocerT.github.io/JAlcocerT/">my main page</a>.
+- 📝 I regularly update the content on Github Pages, feeding them with the results of the analysis included in my public repositories.
+The main one (done in wordpress) from where you can jump to any of them by category is <a href="https://JAlcocerT.github.io/JAlcocerT/"> my main page</a>.

 </p>